Table of contents

 Ending the call without a dated next step

 The #1 ghosting mistake.
 The call ends with "great, I will send you the proposal and we will speak next week".
 No calendar invite sent.
 No precise date.
 No prospect commitment.
 Result : next week passes, you follow up, radio silence.
-Per Nimitai, 91% of ghosted deals had no confirmed next step in the last call recording.
-This is the most brutal stat in closing.
+The vast majority of ghosted deals had no dated, confirmed next step at the end of the last call.
+It is the most brutal cause, and the most avoidable.

 Symptoms : vague wording ("we will speak soon") no calendar invite no dated deliverable